Areas of competence

 Debates I am interested in

 I have devoted some of my time trying to crack the code of such a slippery idea as Postmodernity, and I have found a lot of help in this sense with the tools provided by Philosophical Hermeneutics.
-I have been also worried by questions that I see strongly connected with all that: the discussions among multiculturalists and liberals, for instance, or the theoretical analysis of contemporary mass media, or some recent developments of Social Psychology.
+I have been also worried by questions that I see strongly connected with all that: the discussions among multiculturalists and liberals, for instance, or the theoretical analysis of contemporary mass media, or some recent developments of Social and Moral Psychology.
 Lately I have noticed some tendency in me towards contemporary cultural struggles or “Kulturkämpfe”, like the ones related to relativism, animalism, feminism or nationalism.

 What others have said about me